Ezequiel Duran Player Props: Rangers vs. Guardians

 - The pitching staff for the Guardians has a collective 7.9 K/9, the third-worst in MLB.

-- The Guardians' 3.82 team ERA ranks seventh among all MLB pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.92).

-- Guardians pitchers combine to surrender 91 home runs (one per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to allow 95 home runs (one per game), the seventh-fewest in the league.

+- The Guardians will send Williams (1-1) to make his fifth start of the season.
+He is 1-1 with a 4.01 ERA and 19 strikeouts in 24 2/3 innings pitched.

-- In his most recent appearance on Friday, the right-hander went seven scoreless innings against the Kansas City Royals while surrendering two hits.
+- The righty's last appearance was on Saturday against the Kansas City Royals, when he went 5 2/3 innings, surrendering three earned runs while allowing eight hits.

-- The 28-year-old has amassed an ERA of 2.56, with 7.5 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .207 batting average against him.
+- The 23-year-old has an ERA of 4.01, with 6.9 strikeouts per nine innings, in four games this season.
+Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.